NXIVM ‘cult’ leader Keith Raniere sentenced to 120 years in prison

-Raniere, known as “Vanguard” to NXIVM devotees, used his influence to lure women into what prosecutors say was a private cult, where he had ultimate control over every aspect of the lives of his female “slaves,” compelling them to do chores and other tasks for free.
+Raniere, known as “Vanguard” to NXIVM devotees, used his influence to lure women into what prosecutors say was a private cult, where he had ultimate control over every aspect of the lives of his female “slaves,” compelling them to do chores and other tasks free.

 Women in the group known as DOS, an acronym for a Latin name Raniere had chosen, were used by Raniere for sex and were branded with Raniere’s initials in secret ceremonies.
-Raniere, who was polygamous and involved with a number of NXIVM women, had a preference for ultra-thin women and ensured DOS victims were emaciated-looking by monitoring their paltry calorie intake and shaming them for eating.
+Raniere, who was polygamous and involved with a number of NXIVM women, had a preference for ultrathin women and ensured DOS victims were emaciated-looking by monitoring their paltry calorie intake and shaming them for eating.

 Much of the case centered around the sexual relationship he began with a 15-year-old around 2005.
 Nude photos of the victim were discovered on collections Raniere kept on hard drives.